raphtlw/object-detection-tensorflow-api/README.md

 5. Create a "label map" for the classes using scripts/generate_pbtxt.py.

-6. Convert each of your CSV files into two TFRecord files (eg. train.record and eval.record), a serialized data format that TensorFlow is most familiar with.
+6. Using scripts/generate_tfrecord.py, convert each of your CSV files into two TFRecord files (eg. train.record and eval.record), a serialized data format that TensorFlow is most familiar with.

 #### Training the model